decuant/WMOQuery/README.md

 As for statistics or predictions of temperatures over long periods, data collection might take long to build up, considering 1 packet a day.

 The project uses Lua as programming language and benefits of some external libraries.
 It was developed on Windows 10 and should be easily used on Unix provided some necessary modifications.
-With this in mind code can possibly be an example of using wxWidgets with Lua, both for GUI and facilities.
 The IDE of choice is ``ZeroBrane``.

 Binaries for Lua and wxWidgets (64 bits for Windows) can be found here: https://github.com/decuant/wxLua535Win10